ardeearam/django-on-vercel/README.md

 This example shows how to use Django 5 on Vercel with Serverless Functions using the [Python Runtime](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python).

+The purpose of this example is to serve as a Django 5 codebase that deploys to Vercel out-of-the-box.
+No fuss, no mess.

+Feel free to extend this codebase on your own fork by adding your own business logic in your own apps.

 ## Demo

 https://django-on-vercel-beh8.vercel.app/